back to insights

 The companies we are speaking with, most of them Canadian manufacturers and American mid-market operators, are making three moves this quarter.

-They are accelerating HS code analysis on current and planned imports into Mexico, because understanding exactly where a product sits relative to current and proposed rules of origin is the difference between a compliant supply chain and a fifty percent duty.
+They are accelerating HS code analysis on current and planned imports into Mexico, because understanding exactly where a product sits relative to current and proposed rules of origin is the difference between a compliant supply chain and significant duty exposure.
 As we covered in our analysis of HS code analysis for Mexico imports, this work is the foundation of any tariff mitigation strategy.

 They are evaluating entity structures that preserve optionality.
 A standalone Mexican subsidiary, an IMMEX program, or a shelter arrangement each carry different exposure profiles under changed rules of origin.
 Companies that locked in a structure in 2022 may find themselves on the wrong side of the new regime.
 Our analysis of Mexico entity structure options walks through the tradeoffs.

 They are engaging institutional channels.
-Both the Canadian Trade Commissioner Service and the U.S. Commercial Service are briefing companies in their networks on the review's trajectory.
-Companies that are already in dialogue with these offices are getting better information than what reaches the trade press.
+The Canadian Trade Commissioner Service and the U.S. Commercial Service are the official channels through which government-level intelligence on the review's trajectory flows to companies.
+Firms already in dialogue with these offices are better positioned than those relying solely on the trade press.

 The Quiet Truth